heathensoft/lwjgl-guide/guide/chapter07.md

 ### That said...

-Here's a fancy new class to encapsulate opengl textures.
+I made a new class to encapsulate opengl textures.

 ```
 public class Texture implements Disposable {